patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/react/fundamentals.md

 </CopyCodeBlock>

 ### Step 5.3
 Add a button to the second `SplitItem` component.
-Use the same variant and properties as step 5.2.
+Use the same variant and properties as Step 5.2.

 <CopyCodeBlock>
 {`<Button variant="link" isInline>Link to home</Button>`}
 </CopyCodeBlock>

 ### Step 5.4
-Add a hasGutter property to the `Split` component to add more spacing between the buttons.
-The `Split` component should look like this with the hasGutter property set.
+Add a `hasGutter` property to the `Split` component to add more spacing between the buttons.
+The `Split` component should look like this with the `hasGutter` property set.

 <CopyCodeBlock>
 {`<Split hasGutter >`}